 - Furthermore, the protesters demand an independent inquiry of the Hong Kong police and their violent tactics against the demonstrators.

-- When China agreed to the “One State, Two Systems”, it was because a large portion of China’s GDP was from Hong Kong in the 1990s.
+- China agreed to the “One Country, Two Systems” because a large portion of China’s GDP was from Hong Kong in the 1990s.

 - Currently, only 3% of China’s GDP is from Hong Kong.